bimdata/documentation-old/doc_sphinx/use_cases/use_case_bcf_blockchain.rst

 ..
     excerpt
-        Discover why BCF comments stored in a blockchain endexcerpt
+        Discover why BCF comments are stored in a blockchain endexcerpt